 Summary of the safety profile

-The safety of canagliflozin was evaluated in 22,645 patients with type 2 diabetes, including 13,278 patients treated with canagliflozin and 9,367 patients treated with comparator in 15 double-blind, controlled phase 3 and phase 4 clinical studies.
-A total of 10,134 patients were treated in two dedicated cardiovascular studies for a mean exposure duration of 149 weeks (223 weeks in CANVAS and 94 weeks in CANVAS-R), and 8,114 patients were treated in 12 double blind, controlled phase 3 and phase 4 clinical studies, for a mean exposure duration of 49 weeks.
-In a dedicated renal outcomes study, a total of 4,397 patients with type 2 diabetes and diabetic kidney disease had a mean exposure duration of 115 weeks.
+The safety of canagliflozin was evaluated in 22,645 adult patients with type 2 diabetes, including 13,278 patients treated with canagliflozin and 9,367 patients treated with comparator in 15 double-blind, controlled phase 3 and phase 4 clinical studies.
+A total of 10,134 adult patients were treated in two dedicated cardiovascular studies for a mean exposure duration of 149 weeks (223 weeks in CANVAS and 94 weeks in CANVAS-R), and 8,114 adult patients were treated in 12 double blind, controlled phase 3 and phase 4 clinical studies, for a mean exposure duration of 49 weeks.
+In a dedicated renal outcomes study, a total of 4,397 adult patients with type 2 diabetes and diabetic kidney disease had a mean exposure duration of 115 weeks.

-The primary assessment of safety and tolerability was conducted in a pooled analysis (n = 2,313) of four 26-week placebo-controlled clinical studies (monotherapy and add-on therapy with metformin, metformin and a sulphonylurea, and metformin and pioglitazone).
+The primary assessment of safety and tolerability was conducted in a pooled analysis (n = 2,313) of four 26-week placebo-controlled clinical studies (monotherapy and add-on therapy with metformin, metformin and a sulphonylurea, and metformin and pioglitazone) in adults.
 The most commonly reported adverse reactions during treatment were hypoglycaemia in combination with insulin or a sulphonylurea, vulvovaginal candidiasis, urinary tract infection, and polyuria or pollakiuria (i.e., urinary frequency).
-Adverse reactions leading to discontinuation of ≥ 0.5% of all canagliflozin-treated patients in these studies were vulvovaginal candidiasis (0.7% of female patients) and balanitis or balanoposthitis (0.5% of male patients).
+Adverse reactions leading to discontinuation of ≥ 0.5% of all canagliflozin-treated adult patients in these studies were vulvovaginal candidiasis (0.7% of female patients) and balanitis or balanoposthitis (0.5% of male patients).
 Additional safety analyses (including long-term data) from data across the entire canagliflozin programme (placebo- and active-controlled studies) were conducted to assess reported adverse reactions in order to identify adverse reactions (table 2) (see sections 4.2 and 4.4).

 Tabulated list of adverse reactions